EzAudio: Enhancing Text-to-Audio Generation with Efficient Diffusion Transformer: Experiments

 \subsection{Experimental Setups}

-We conducted experiments using a 24kHz audio sample rate for both the waveform VAE and the T2A model.
-The waveform latent representation operates at 50Hz and consists of 128 channels.
-For DiT variants, DiT-L consists of 24 DiT blocks, each with 1024 channels, while DiT-XL has 28 DiT blocks, each with 1152 channels.
-All the models are trained with the AdamW optimizer.
-During diffusion sampling, we use 50 steps and a CFG score of 3 by default.
+We conduct experiments using a 24kHz sample rate for both the waveform VAE and the T2A model.
+The waveform latent operate at 50Hz and consists of 128 channels.
+We train the waveform VAE on AudioSet \cite{gemmeke2017audio} for 1 million steps, enabling it to handle a wide variety types of sounds.
+For DiT models, DiT-L consists of 24 DiT blocks, each with 1024 channels, while DiT-XL has 28 DiT blocks, each with 1152 channels.
+The rank in AdaLN-SOLA is 32 for DiT-L and 36 for DiT-XL.
+The LDM employs velocity ($v$) prediction and Zero-SNR schedulers \cite{lin2024common}, both effective in diffusion-based image and audio generation \cite{podell2023sdxl, hai2024dpm}.
+We use 50 sampling steps and a CFG score of 3 by default in the ablation studies presented in Sections \ref{exp.dit} and \ref{exp.train}.

-Following previous T2A studies \cite{liu2023audioldm, liu2024audioldm, ghosal2023tango, huang2023make2}, we evaluate our model using Frechet Distance (FD)\footnote{We exclude FAD due to reliability concerns raised in prior works\cite{liu2023audioldm, kong2024improving}.}, Kullback–Leibler (KL) divergence, and Inception Score (IS), with pre-trained PANNs \cite{kong2020panns} as the feature extractor.
-Additionally, we employ CLAP\footnote{We use the latest version: \url{https://huggingface.co/laion/larger_clap_general}} \cite{wu2023large} to assess the alignment between the generated audio and the text prompt.
-All audio samples are resampled to 16kHz before evaluation.
+Following previous T2A studies \cite{liu2023audioldm, liu2024audioldm, ghosal2023tango, huang2023make2}, we evaluate our model using Frechet Distance (FD)\footnote{We exclude FAD due to reliability concerns \cite{liu2023audioldm, kong2024improving}.}, Kullback–Leibler (KL) divergence, and Inception Score (IS), with pre-trained PANNs \cite{kong2020panns} as the feature extractor.
+Additionally, we employ CLAP\footnote{\href{https://huggingface.co/laion/larger_clap_general}{https://huggingface.co/laion/larger\_clap\_general}} \cite{wu2023large} to assess the coherence between the generated audio and the text prompt.
+All audio samples are \textbf{resampled to 16kHz} during evaluation.
 The AudioCaps test set, comprising 900 audio clips with 882 currently available, is used for evaluation.
-Each clip has five human-written captions, and we randomly select one caption\footnote{Some studies\cite{huang2023make2} use all captions for evaluation, leading to a lower FD.} per clip, following the approach used in \cite{ghosal2023tango, liu2023audioldm}.
+Each clip has five captions, and we \textbf{randomly select one caption per clip}, following AudioLDM and Tango \cite{ghosal2023tango, liu2023audioldm}.